flatsec/flatsec.github.io/_posts/2014-10-31-install-docker-ubuntu-14-10.md

 curtis$ sudo su - curtis
 ```

-to relogin as yourself in order to have the docker group permissions.
+to relogin as yourself in order to have the Docker group permissions.

-Then restart docker.
+Then restart Docker.

 ```bash
 curtis$ sudo service docker restart
 ```

-Now I can run docker commands without sudoing to root.
+Now I can run Docker commands without sudoing to root.

 ```bash
 curtis$ docker info